epam/ai-dial/docs/user-guide.md

 In DIAL Marketplace, there are two sections:

-* [DIAL Marketplace](#dial-marketplace): this section includes all applications, language models and assistants available on your DIAL environment.
+* [DIAL Marketplace](#dial-marketplace): the main screen of DIAL Marketplace which includes all applications, language models and assistants available on your DIAL environment.
-* [My workspace](#my-workspace): this section includes all applications, language models and assistants that you have selected in DIAL Marketplace.
-In this section, you can also register your custom applications.
+* [My workspace](#my-workspace): this screen includes all applications, language models and assistants that you have selected in DIAL Marketplace.
+In this section, you can also add and manage your custom applications.

 ![](./img/dial-marketplace2.png)

-From both these sections you can click **Back to Chat** to navigate to the main chat screen.
+From both the main screen and workspace you can click **Back to Chat** to navigate to the main chat screen.

 ![](./img/dial-marketplace3.png)